 Then, everything changed.

 In the early days of quarantine and social distancing, people bought up supplies in bulk, leaving grocery store shelves bare.
 Supplies like toilet paper, cases of water, Clorox wipes, and hand sanitizer flew off the shelves.
-This led to grocery stores being forced to limit the number of each item consumers could buy during a trip, yet shelves remained bare and are still bare in some areas of the country.
+This led to grocery stores being forced to limit the number of each items consumers could buy during a trip, yet shelves remained bare and are still bare in some areas of the country.

-Hoarding supplies during a natural disaster is nothing new, but we generally don’t see this unless there is a blizzard warning, a hurricane along the gulf, or following a tornado when water supplies may be cut off.
+Hoarding supplies during a natural disaster is nothing new.
+Still, we generally don’t see this unless there is a blizzard warning, a hurricane along the gulf, or following a tornado when water supplies may be cut off.
 Never before have we seen people hoard things and buy so many groceries in a matter of weeks than during the COVID-19 pandemic.
 Carts full of meat, milk, bread, frozen dinners, and pizzas left the stores as people embraced for the impact of the coronavirus.
 Indeed, buying habits changed drastically and continue to shift with no end in sight.

 Buying Material Goods

 While an expensive Alfa Romeo sedan or carrying a $10,000 Hermes Birkin bag might not have a functional purpose in a time of need, it provides a sense of security for those who can afford to be brand loyal.
-For this buying behavior, it’s not all about what the product does, but rather what it signifies and means to the consumer.
+For this buying behavior, it’s not all about what the product does but rather what it signifies and means to the consumer.

 How People are Buying